 By now, you and others should be able to clearly understand what your child is saying most of the time.
 Of course, they’ll still have a couple of sounds that are hard for them, such as “r” or “s,” but they should be improving over time.

-2) Reading Readiness
+Reading Readiness Skills

 - Recognizes own name in print